kevin-at-datical/liquibase.github.com/community/index.md

 Most questions on general Liquibase usage are best handled on Stack Overflow using the "liquibase" tag [http://stackoverflow.com/tags/liquibase](http://stackoverflow.com/tags/liquibase).

+** Want to Use Liquibase with different databases? **

+Liquibase works with many different databases - you can see [the list of supported databases](/databases.html).

+There may also be an extension for your database - check out [the extension portal](../extensions/index.html).

 **Have A Feature Idea?
 Did You Find A Bug In Liquibase?**

 If it is a bug in the main Liquibase library, log it in [Liquibase Jira](http://liquibase.jira.com/browse/CORE).